 This TV has a great color gamut for HDR content.
 It has fantastic coverage of the commonly-used DCI P3 color space, and tone mapping is good, too, so colors look accurate.
 Coverage of the wider Rec.
 2020 is more limited, but it's still decent.

 The color volume is good.
-Thanks to its high peak brightness, it displays bright colors well, but it can't display extremely dark colors like an OLED because it doesn't have a near-infinite contrast.
+Thanks to its high peak brightness, it displays bright colors well.

 This TV supports variable refresh rate technology with both FreeSync and HDMI Forum VRR sources, including the Xbox Series X and the PS5.
 Unfortunately, despite its high max refresh rate, low framerate compensation (LFC) doesn't appear to work properly with any source, so there's tearing at low frame rates.

-The TCL R646 supports any resolution up to 4k @ 120Hz, as long as you set the HDMI Mode to 'HDMI 2.1' to reach the full bandwidth.
-It displays proper chroma 4:4:4 with 1080p and 4k signals at 60Hz, but it can't do it with any other signal.
-It accepts a 4k @ 120Hz signal in 10 or 12-bit color depth with chroma 4:4:4, but it doesn't properly display chroma 4:4:4 because text looks a bit fuzzier than what we would expect.
+The TCL R646 supports any resolution up to 4k @ 120Hz.
+It displays chroma 4:4:4 properly with 1080p and 4k signals at 60Hz, which is essential for clear text from a PC.
+It accepts a 4k @ 120Hz signal in 10 or 12-bit color depth with chroma 4:4:4, but it has the same problem as many other 2021 models, as 4k @ 120Hz isn't displayed properly.

 The Composite In input needs an adapter, but it doesn't come with one.